Suriname during World War II: History

 Suriname was a colony of the Netherlands in 1940.
 At the start of the Battle of the Netherlands, it was defended by 200 soldiers of the Royal Netherlands East Indies Army (KNIL) and 180 local volunteers of the Schutterij.
+The KNIL soldiers were armed with carbines, including 120 M.95s, and under command of major Vink.
 Troops from the Schutterij were not allowed to be used outside of Suriname.
 On 5 September 1939, Goslar, a German steamship, asked for asylum in Suriname.
 On 10 May 1940, she was scuttled by her crew, and her wreck is still visible in the Suriname River.

 Suriname was a major producer of bauxite which is used to make aluminium, a vital resource for the aircraft industry.
 Between 1940 and 1943, Suriname supplied 65% of American imports of bauxite.
 About 90% of all aluminium was used for military purposes.
 On 1 September 1941, three months before Pearl Harbor, President Franklin D. Roosevelt made an offer to Queen Wilhelmina to station 3,000 soldiers in Suriname.
 The number of troops was later revised to 2,000 soldiers and they were placed under the command of the KNIL.
 The Netherlands would be responsible for the financial costs.
 Attempts were made to expand the Schutterij, and at its height it comprised 5,000 volunteers.

 The American soldiers started to arrive from November 1941 onwards.
 In December 1941, the troops started to transform Airstrip Zanderij into the largest airport of South America at the time.
 The airport was constructed to protect ships and factories against U-boat attacks.
 On 16 February 1942, U-156 destroyed two oil tankers near Aruba, and then emerged to attack Lago Oil and Transport Company, the world's largest oil refinery.
 The crew forgot to remove the plug of the cannon, and the cannon exploded.
 In June 1942, about 22 per cent of the bauxite fleet had been destroyed in the Caribbean.

 Another large airport near the border with Brazil was initially planned, however in February 1942, a mutual defence treaty was signed between the United States, Brazil, and Suriname.

 The border with French Guiana, part of Vichy France, was a major concern, and was defended by the Schutterij.
 On 16 March 1943, French Guiana sided with Free France.
 In 1943, the American troops were replaced by Puerto Ricans.